 Philip Marlowe has been asleep.
-Whether it’s been a literal and continuous Big Sleep that has lasted since we last saw the man in 1946 is unclear.
+Whether it’s been a literal and continuous Big Sleep that has lasted since 1946 is unclear.
 But there are clues scattered about which suggest that it is.
 First off, genius screenwriter Leigh Brackett is back with another adaptation of a Raymond Chandler novel just as she was all those years earlier when she was Howard Hawks’s scribbler of choice.
-But regardless of the initial and obvious familiarity, things are markedly different than the last time we saw Marlowe.
+But regardless of the initial and obvious familiarity due to Hawks’s adaptation of The Big Sleep, things are markedly different than then.
 For the hope and exuberance of postwar 1946 has given way to the cultural malaise of 1973, a time where the fabric of the country was disintegrating under the twin stresses of Vietnam and Watergate and everything we thought we understood about America was turned upside down and was perpetually under audit.

 Robert Altman’s masterful The Long Goodbye was the first in a wave of neo-noir films that flooded the American cinemas in the 1970’s.
 Along with Roman Polanski’s Chinatown, Arthur Penn’s Night Moves, and Robert Benton’s The Late Show (produced by Altman and both cast and crewed by many of his regulars), these films took the antique formula of the dogged private eye and turned it on its ear by examining the current culture through the newly-minted, cynical lenses of the Boomer Generation or making a contemporary allegory out of an old-fashioned period piece.
 In all of the cases, there was a strong, moralistic tone regarding right and wrong that would crack as the film unspooled and the hero found that he no longer recognized the world he was in, a theme that cut deeply with the intended audience.